 - What do I enjoy?

-Go to Amazon and explore the platform.
+Here’s a tip: Visit Amazon and explore the platform.

 Narrow Niches and Broad Niches